RensTillmann/super-forms/docs/save-form-progression.md

 ### What does form progression stand for?

-**Form progression** stands for the progression that user made in completing a form.
+**Form progression** stands for the progression that a user made when filling out a form.

 In other words, a user might have filled out 7 out of 14 fields of a form, which means 50% of the form was filled out by the user.